Disney fan visits all 12 Disney theme parks in 12 days, rides over 200 attractions

-One avid Disney fan has completed the ultimate Disney parks challenge by visiting all 12 Disney theme parks worldwide in 12 days.
+(KTLA) – One avid Disney fan has completed the ultimate Disney parks challenge by visiting all 12 Disney theme parks worldwide in just 12 days.

 Nathan Firesheets started his journey, known as The Disney Global Ride Challenge, on March 8.
 He documented it on Twitter as he stopped at all of Disney’s locations worldwide: